-The scale of our activity is such that as a contracting authority, we must comply with the Procurement Reform Act 2014.
-We will procure these projects in line with the Public Contracts regulations, following closely the Scottish Government's best practice procurement model as shown in the illustration on Page 12.
+The scale of our activity is such that as a contracting authority, we must comply with the Procurement Reform (Scotland) Act 2014.
+We will procure these projects in line with the Public Contracts regulations, following closely the Scottish Government's best practice procurement model as shown in the illustration on Page 11.

-During the lifetime of this strategy, the association will be procuring a number of Regulated Contracts (contracts for Goods and Services over £50,000 and Works over £2,000,000).
-The anticipated value for each of these and the year in which we plan to procure them, is shown in the table below;
+During the next three years, the Association will be procuring a number of Regulated Contracts (contracts for Goods and Services over £50,000 and Works over £2,000,000).
+The anticipated value for each of these and the year in which we plan to procure them, is shown in the Appendix 1.